 Cementitious coating definition

 To protect steel elements within a building’s construction, a cementitious coating can be applied.
-This coating consists of cement or gypsum, which, when wet, forms a durable surface with a high fire resistance.
-Cementitious sprays are generally applied in multiple layers in order to protect the underlying material.
-When finished, it forms a barrier that effectively delays the rate of heat transfer in the event of fire.
+This coating consists of cement or gypsum, which, when wet, forms a durable surface with high fire resistance.
+Cementitious sprays are applied in multiple layers in order to protect the underlying material.
+When finished, it forms a barrier that delays the rate of heat transfer in the event of fire.

 What is cementitious fireproofing used on?

 Cementitious spray can be used on most building materials.
 Its most common application, however, is on structural steel.
-When applied in multiple layers, cementitious sprays can significantly improve the fire resistance of structural steel.
+When applied in multiple layers, cementitious sprays can improve the fire resistance of structural steel.

 Regardless of which material it’s applied to, there are some key considerations to bear in mind when using cementitious sprays.
 Firstly, it can be liable to cracking.
 If the load weight of the protected surface has been miscalculated, the solid surface of the cementitious spray can splinter under the pressure.
 Secondly, cementitious sprays are not always suitable for high-moisture environments.
 Moisture can collect between the substrate and the coating, potentially leading to the corrosion of the substrate.
 For these reasons, intumescent fireproofing is increasingly preferred.